Gheorghe Gheorghiu-Dej: Death and legacy

 Gheorghiu-Dej died of lung cancer in Bucharest on 19 March 1965.
 Gheorghe Apostol has claimed that Gheorghiu-Dej himself designated him party leader in waiting; in any case many perceived him as such in 1965.
-But Prime Minister Ion Gheorghe Maurer, who had developed hostility towards him, made sure that Apostol was prevented from taking power, rallying the Party leadership instead around longtime Gheorghiu-Dej protégé Nicolae Ceaușescu.
+Prime Minister Ion Gheorghe Maurer, who had developed hostility towards him, made sure that Apostol was prevented from taking power, rallying the Party leadership instead around longtime Gheorghiu-Dej protégé Nicolae Ceaușescu.
 Securitate general Ion Mihai Pacepa, who defected to the United States in 1978, wrote that Ceaușescu had allegedly told him about "ten international leaders the Kremlin killed or tried to kill"; Gheorghiu-Dej was among them.

 Gheorghiu-Dej was buried in a mausoleum in Liberty Park (now Carol Park) in Bucharest.
 In 1991, after the Romanian Revolution, his body was exhumed and reburied at Bellu Cemetery.
-The Polytechnic Institute of Bucharest, renamed to Polytechnic Institute "Gheorghe Gheorghiu-Dej" Bucharest in his honor, is now known as the Politehnica University of Bucharest.
+The Polytechnic Institute of Bucharest, renamed to Polytechnic Institute "Gheorghe Gheorghiu-Dej" Bucharest in his honour, is now known as the Politehnica University of Bucharest.
 In the early 1950s, one of the Sectors of Bucharest (roughly, the present-day Sector 6) was named after him.
-The city of Onești was once named Gheorghe-Gheorghiu Dej.
-Also, the Russian city of Liski was, from 1965 to 1990, named Georgiu-Dezh in his honor.
+The city of Onești was once named Gheorghe Gheorghiu-Dej.
+Also, the Russian city of Liski was, from 1965 to 1990, named Georgiu-Dezh in his honour.

 Gheorghiu-Dej was married to Maria Alexe and they had two daughters, Vasilica (1928–1987) and Constantina (1931–2000).